cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     - Horner's method

-  * Derivation of the ith Lagrange coefficient
+  * Derivation of the ith Lagrange coefficient, "polynomial_interpolation", which takes as input the coefficient and then set of remaining points

 ## Shamir Secret Sharing {#dep-shamir}